influxdata/influxdb-client-js/README.md

 This repository contains the reference JavaScript client for InfluxDB 2.0.
 This client supports Node.js, browser, and Deno environments.

-#### Note: Use this client library with InfluxDB 2.x and InfluxDB 1.8+.
-For connecting to InfluxDB 1.7 or earlier instances, see the [node-influx](https://github.com/node-influx/node-influx) client library.
+#### Note: Use this client library with InfluxDB 2.x.
+For connecting to InfluxDB 1.x see the [node-influx](https://github.com/node-influx/node-influx) client library.
+This library can also write/query [flux-enabled](https://docs.influxdata.com/influxdb/v1.8/administration/config/#flux-enabled--false) InfluxDB 1.8+.

 ## Documentation